kubernetes/kubernetes/docs/service_accounts.md

 *This is a user introduction to Service Accounts.
 See also the [Cluster Admin Guide to Service Accounts](service_accounts_admin.md).*

-*Note: This document descibes how service accounts behave in a cluster set up as recommended by the Kubernetes project.
+*Note: This document describes how service accounts behave in a cluster set up as recommended by the Kubernetes project.
 Your cluster administrator may have customized the behavior in your cluster, in which case this documentation may not apply.*